Mechazo11/Mechazo11/README.md

 ### Hello there 👋
 I am Azmyin, a Doctoral student currently pursuing a Ph.D. program in the Department of MIE at Louisiana State University.

-Here, I am working on finding novel ways of using semantic data extracted from RGB-D images to improve single-agent and multi-agent localization and navigation systems.
+Here, I am working on finding novel ways of using semantic data extracted from RGB-D images to improve single-agent and multi-agent localization and mapping for robotic systems 🤖.
 The project is funded by NSF-NRI grant.

+Also presently learning how to use the Open 3D Engine for photorealsitic, physics-based simulation study.

 - 📫 How to reach me: Email: akamal4@lsu.edu (valid tentatively till end of 2025)